Our 2019 Class is now closed. If you'd like to be added to our 2020 applicant list, pleasesend us an email.

-We also strive to create permanent advocates for nature who are willing to inspire anyone they may encounter.
-Rather than passively listening to experts, the course is organized in small, interactive groups that participate in collaborative learning experiences designed to enhance the learning process, foster friendships, and encourage volunteering in the newfound community of nature advocates.
+We also strive to create permanent advocates for Nature who are willing to inspire others they may encounter.
+Rather than passively listening to experts, our course is organized in small, interactive groups that participate in collaborative learning experiences designed to enhance the learning process, foster friendships, and encourage volunteering in the newfound community of Nature advocates.

 We strongly believe those who do the teaching do the learning.
 Be prepared to actively participate in the adventure.
 Repeated, active participation allows the development of new neural pathways that can eventually replace old patterns.
 Wilfred Arlan Peterson said it best in his The Art of Living, Day by Day:

-Our vision is to create a self sustaining Chaparral Naturalist program that will help you an us achieve our five main goals:
+Our vision is to create a self sustaining Chaparral Naturalist program that will help you an us achieve our mission to:

 1. Reconnect.
-Helping your youthful innocence and innate love for nature speak again.
+Helping our youthful innocence and innate love for Nature to speak again.
 2. Care.
-Reestablish personal connections and a sense of care for nature.
+Reestablish personal connections and a sense of care for Nature.
 3. Engage.
-Encouraging the use of engaging, meaningful interpretation in nature education.
+Encouraging the use of engaging, meaningful interpretation in Nature education.
 4. Diversity.
-Expanding and diversifying our audience.
+Expanding and diversifying the environmental community.
 5. Permanence.
-Inspiring those we share our enthusiasm with to become permanent Nature Advocates.
+Creating permanent Nature Advocates to understand and protect not only the chaparral, but all natural habitats.